 Total number of shares physically transferred during the year 2017-18 was 2,305 shares compared to 3,953 shares during the year 2016-17.

-Status of Investors' Complaints for Equity Shares and Debentures / Bonds
+Status of Investors' Complaints for Equity Shares and Debentures / Bonds the Company at 'connect@sreibonds. com' on a day to day basis.

 The Company has formulated and put in place a comprehensive Investor